 The most common type of project on the top 10 LEED list was the commercial office, and the most common owner type a for-profit organization.

-The top 10 LEED states per capita, including District of Columbia:
+The top 10 LEED states per person, including District of Columbia:

 - District of Columbia: 25.15 sf (2.34 m²)